Join the KiwiSaver scheme others look up to

 The amount you can withdraw depends on your situation and is decided by The New Zealand Guardian Trust Company Limited (our independent Scheme Supervisor).

-The purpose of the withdrawal is to help you cover your essential expenses in the short term - generally a three-month period.
+The purpose of the withdrawal is to help you cover any shortfall for your minimum living expenses for three months, plus an amount to pay any overdue bills or arrears.
 If you’re still experiencing significant financial hardship at the end of that period, you can reapply.

 Before you apply